This aubergine spaghetti recipe is just amazing! Pasta coated in a creamy aubergine garlic sauce, you will not be able to stop eating it.

 - 2 sprigs thyme/oregano a generous pinch of dried herbs works as well

 - basil leaves

 - grated Parmesan to serve

-- Add the aubergines, stir to coat them in oil and cook on a medium heat until translucent and soft.
-Add the chopped tomatoes, the herbs and the chicken stock.
+- Simmer: Add the chopped tomatoes, herbs, and stock.
 Bring everything to a boil, cover the pan leaving a crack open and let cook for about 20 minutes until the liquid has evaporated and the aubergines are very soft.
 If there is too much liquid left in the pan by the time the aubergines are soft, just take away the lid and let the sauce bubble for a little while longer.